Link Search Menu Expand Document

 • A RedHat 8 installation.
 Note that other versions may work but this version is confirmed

-• An account with sudo/root permissions
+• An account with the permissions to install packages and the certdog system

 • The ability to install mongodb community edition